infosectcbr/InfoSect-Hardware-CTF-3/index.md

 ## Flag 3 - HTTP Headers

-At this point, submit exploits to the workshop hosts over discord.
-We'll throw the exploit on a real router to confirm you won the flag.

 You might have noticed some leaked lighttpd (HTTPd) source code on the system.
 It makes reference to a backdoor that has been inserted into the custom web server.
 To trigger the backdoor, you need to request /index.html from the server and use the correct HTTP header after the GET request.
 Look closely at the output of the webserver for the flag.

 ## Flag 4 - Buffer Overflow